Harrysdad2/Harrysdad2.github.io/obelisks/obelisks.md

 ![Obelisk Montage](/images/obelisksmontage.jpg)

-You can see the full all of the obelisks I have made in the gallery - click to go through and see some pictures!
+You can see all of the obelisks I have made in the gallery - click in the menu or below to go through and see some pictures!

 ## Commissions